 The courses are split across 2 Pluralsight Channels that you need to join.

-If you have been selected for the Phase 2 of the Scholarship program but you haven't joined the Phase 2 Slack yet you can use this link to generate an invite to the ALC 4 Phase 2 Slack.
+If you have been selected for the Phase 2 of the Scholarship program but you haven’t joined the Phase 2 Slack yet you can use this ALC Slack Invite Page to generate an invite to the ALC 4 Phase 2 Slack.
 We also have a Andela onboarding live stream on Zoom this week that will go into more details on what will be expected of us in this phase.
 The live stream will be on Friday, 23 August 2019 at 3PM GMT.
-The link to the Zoom call is here.
+This is the link to the Zoom call Recording.
 So for now you can focus on the Pluralsight course content as that is available at the moment since we have to wait for the onboarding live stream.

 I’ve been quiet for the last month on Slack and just in general.
 I’ve mainly been focusing on learning more about Node.js backend development and creating Docker containers.
 I am currently busy with 2 Udemy courses that I am focusing on.
 One is named Docker for Node.js Projects From a Docker Captain and the second is NestJS Zero to Hero - Modern TypeScript Back-end Development.
 I’ve been loving TypeScript so far.
 It’s not easy to learn but it does make my development workflow much easier to debug and reason about.
 Nest.js is such an amazing TypeScript framework for building Node.js applications.
 And Docker is very fun to learn as well.
 I used it a few years ago but I didn’t have many use cases for it so I never continued with it.
 I created my first Docker Swarm recently and I’m learning how to update and maintain my containers on that swarm.

-Found a issue or have any recommendations?
-Please open an issue here.
+Found an issue or have any recommendations?
+Please open an issue on my Github repository.